evanmarshall-dev/fireship.io_git_course/README.md

   - If no user name, run `git config --global user.name "replace_with_github_username".`
   - If no user email, run `git config --global user.email "replace_with_github_email".`

+### Git Init

+- Once you create a project, `cd` into the project directory and run `git init` to initialize the project as a Github repository.

+### Git Status

+- Running `git status` will provide a message on the current state of the repo.
+These are things such as which files are added or deleted or modified, which branch you are on, and if you made any commits.

+  - You will see if a file is **untracked**.
+This means that the current file has not been committed to the repo yet so git is not keeping track of the difference (diff) between file changes.
+  - You can create a `.gitignore` file to ignore files or directories within the repo.
+These will not be tracked.